David Zindell: Reception and themes

 John Clute wrote that Zindell was a "romantic, ambitious, and skilled" writer.

 New Scientist wrote that: ‘David Zindell writes of interstellar mathematics in poetic prose that is a joy to read’ and that he presents ‘A disturbing vision of the impending collapse of a transgalactic society…the ideas are hard SF with philosophical undertones, and the story is compelling.
 Zindell makes you think’.

 Zindell has described his style as an attempt to communicate the connectedness of things, the connection between mysticism and evolution, and the possibilities of life, and his fiction as an attempt to heal false dichotomies such as materialism and spirituality.

 Personal life

-Zindell was born in Toledo, Ohio, and resides today in Boulder, Colorado, where he works as a test coach; he received a BA in mathematics and minored in anthropology at the University of Colorado at Boulder.
+Zindell was born in Toledo, Ohio, and resides today in Boulder, Colorado, where he works as a test coach; he received a BA in mathematics and minored in anthropology at the University of Colorado Boulder.